-BioReference provides us with a significant diagnostics commercial infrastructure for marketing and sales that reached approximately 21 million and 19 million patients, respectively, in 2021 and 2020.
-In addition, its large team of managed care experts complement our efforts to ensure that payors recognize the value of our diagnostic and laboratory tests for reimbursement purposes.
-We continue to leverage the national marketing, sales and distribution resources of BioReference, along with its almost 250-person sales and marketing team, to enhance sales of and reimbursement for our 4Kscore test, a laboratory developed blood test that provides a personalized risk score for aggressive prostate cancer.
+BioReference provides us with a significant diagnostics commercial infrastructure for marketing and sales that reached approximately 12 million and 21 million patients, respectively, in 2022 and 2021.
+In addition, its large team of managed care experts complements our efforts to ensure that payors recognize the value of our diagnostic and laboratory tests for reimbursement purposes.
+We continue to leverage the national marketing, sales and distribution resources of BioReference, along with its 180-person sales and marketing team, to enhance sales of and reimbursement for our 4Kscore test, a laboratory developed blood test that provides a personalized risk score for aggressive prostate cancer.
 We plan to leverage the BioReference commercial infrastructure and capabilities, as well as its extensive relationships with payors, to commercialize OPKO's other diagnostic products under development.